Science and technology in Iran: Trends in researchers

 According to the UNESCO Institute for Statistics, the number of (full-time equivalent) researchers rose from 711 to 736 per million inhabitants between 2009 and 2010.
 This corresponds to an increase of more than 2 000 researchers, from 52 256 to 54 813.
 The world average is 1 083 per million inhabitants.
 One in four (26%) Iranian researchers is a woman, which is close to the world average (28%).
 In 2008, half of researchers were employed in academia (51.5%), one-third in the government sector (33.6%) and just under one in seven in the business sector (15.0%).
 Within the business sector, 22% of researchers were women in 2013, the same proportion as in Ireland, Israel, Italy and Norway.
 The number of firms declaring research activities more than doubled between 2006 and 2011, from 30 935 to 64 642.
-The increasingly tough sanctions regime oriented the Iranian economy towards the domestic market and, by erecting barriers to foreign imports, encouraged knowledge-based enterprises to localize production.
+The increasingly tough sanctions oriented the Iranian economy towards the domestic market and, by erecting barriers to foreign imports, encouraged knowledge-based enterprises to localize production.